Friday 9 March 2012

 today in class we learned about polarization

-.
+polarization involves the use of a polaroid filter.
 Polaroid filters are made of a special material that is capable of blocking different amounts of light.

 When light is transmitted through a Polaroid filter, it emerges with one-half the intensity it emerges as polarized light.